cdk8s-team/cdk8s/docs/plus/network-policy.md

 ## Peers

-The selector of a policy is defined at instantiation time and there can only be one.
+The selector of a policy is defined at construction time and there can only be one per policy.
-It constitutes the first end of a connection, where peers are the other end.
+The peers constitute the second half of the connection -- they are the resources or endpoints that the **selected** resources can communicate with.
 A policy can define rules for multiple peers, and a peer can be any one of:

 - [Ip Block](#ip-block): Will allow a connection with a CIDR range.
 - [Managed Pod](#managed-pod): Will establish a connection with specific pod.